souvik150/todo-api-rust/README.md

 # A basic TODO api

 It is a basic CRUD application in Rust.

-It is built using Actix Web.
+Features are as follows:-
+- Actix Framerwork
+- Postgres DB
+- Uses Diesel for migrations